ajinkya252005/Quiz_Game/README.md

 ## 🚀 Features

 - **Clean User Interface:** A simple and intuitive design with three distinct screens: Start, Quiz, and Result.
+Most of the elements are dynamic, hence changes made to questions is not an issue.
-- **Dynamic Questions:** Questions are loaded dynamically from a JavaScript array, making it easy to add more content.
+- **Dynamic Questions:** Questions are loaded dynamically from a JavaScript array, making it easy to add more questions.
 - **Instant Feedback:** The game tracks your score as you answer the questions.
 - **Final Results:** A dedicated results screen shows your final score and a custom remark based on your performance.
 - **Restart Option:** Easily restart the quiz from the beginning with a single click.
+- **Progress Bar:** User can easily know their progress.

 ---